jamque/Unreal-VR-C-from-GameDev.TV/README.md

-# Unreal VR in C++ for Oculus Quest 2 - Learning to do it with GameDev.TV
+# Unreal VR in C++ for Oculus Quest 2 - Learning how to do it with GameDev.TV
 Learning Unreal VR from C++

 First part of [Gamedev.TV Unreal VR Course](https://www.gamedev.tv/p/unrealvr).